Bolton Sailing Club: Sailing

 Bolton SC provides extensive racing across a range of dinghy classes.
 Classes include Lasers, Supernovas, RS400s, RS300s, RS200s, GP14, Phantoms, Graduates and Merlin Rockets.
 Racing is held every weekend on Sundays between the end of March and the beginning of December, and Wednesday evenings during the summer.
 Training sessions are run on Friday evenings and Sunday mornings.

 Regular social sailing sessions are run on Saturday afternoons.

 There is a successful Junior Group which trains youngsters to sail and race a range of dinghies including Optimists and Topper dinghies.

 Sailing successes

 Every year the club enters at least one team in the annual Southport 24 hour race hosted by West Lancashire Yacht Club where it has won the event in 1970, 1976, 1978, 1980, 1985, 1987, 1989, 1990, 1993, 1994, 1995, 2004, 2005 and 2007.

-Each year the junior group enter the Junior 12 Hour Race.
+Often, the junior group enter the Junior 12 Hour Race.

 Individually, members have been successful nationally and internationally.

 Bolton Sailing Club, has been nominated for the RYA and Yachts & Yachting Club of the Year Award 2021, with special recognition for open and inclusive to all.